sancarlim/decentralizedAI_dermatology/README.md

 2. Client.
 The clients (devices or silos - hospitals in our specific use case) have a local model running on the local data.

 In our use case, we will be following the below steps.
-1. We will build a melanoma classifier based on EfficientNetB2 using ISIC 2020 Dataset. <!--- Add links)-->
+1. We will build a melanoma classifier based on EfficientNetB2 using ISIC 2020 Dataset.
-2. We will first train the model on the local data in each client.
+3. We will first train the model on the local data in each client.
 Lets start with 3 hospitals, so we have 3 locally running models in 3 seperate institutions.
-3. Once our model is trained and we have our model parameters, we try to connect with the server.
+4. Once our model is trained and we have our model parameters, we try to connect with the server.
-4. The server then either accepts or rejects the invitation to connect based on some policy.
+5. The server then either accepts or rejects the invitation to connect based on some policy.
 Here we will simply use a First Come First Serve policy.
-5. If the connection goes through, the client sends the model parameters to the server.
+6. If the connection goes through, the client sends the model parameters to the server.
-6. The server waits for all 3 model parameters and then aggregates them thus making use of all the data in all the models.
+7. The server waits for all 3 model parameters and then aggregates them thus making use of all the data in all the models.
-7. This can happen for as many rounds as we want to train the data.
+8. This can happen for as many rounds as we want to train the data.
-8. Then the server sends the updates weight parameters back to the clients.
+9. Then the server sends the updates weight parameters back to the clients.
-9. The client will now use the weights for image classification.
+10. The client will now use the weights for image classification.

 ![image](https://user-images.githubusercontent.com/58729912/158644641-af5327fc-b79c-4b53-ac51-0958dc80c9e8.png)